-Archery and spearfishing are open in all waters as specified on pages 14-15, except for the following areas which are closed:
+Archery and spearfishing are open in all waters as specified on page 10, except for the following area which is closed:

-• That portion of the Missouri River from the Garrison Dam downstream to the southern boundary of the U.S. Army Corps of Engineers Downstream Recreation Area.
+That portion of the Missouri River from the Garrison Dam downstream to the southern boundary of the U.S. Army Corps of Engineers Downstream Recreation Area.

-Legal archery equipment is any bow to which an arrow is attached by a line and equipped with a harpoon-style point or wire-barbed point.
+Legal archery equipment is any hand-drawn and released long bow, recurve bow, compound bow or rubberband-assisted (sling) bow to which an arrow is attached by a line and equipped with a harpoon-style point or wire-barbed point.
 The use of night vision equipment or electronically enhanced light-gathering optics, including all lights used for locating and shooting at fish, is legal.
 Crossbows are prohibited except with a special director's permit that may be issued if an individual is permanently disabled.